matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_deploy.md

 defaultNetwork: "dockerizedNode",
 ```

-Note that this will connect hardhat to your private RPC API,
+Note that this will connect hardhat to your standard full-access RPC API,
 which allows you to deploy contracts.

-Finally, compile the contract and run the deploy script:
+Finally, compile the contracts and run the deploy script for the ERC20 token contract:

 :display_partial{path="/_partials/commands/_compile-deploy-erc20"}